 GUIDELINES FOR SACRAMENTS

 We always welcome visitors to our parish, and invite you to attend our services and experience the beauty of the ancient Christian faith as it has been preserved unaltered from Apostolic times.
-However, we ask that you respect the teachings of the Orthodox Church in that the Holy Mysteries (Sacraments) are reserved only for those baptized and chrismated Orthodox Christians who are communicants in good standing of the Canonical Church.
+However, we ask that you respect the teachings of the Orthodox Church in that the Sacraments are reserved only for Orthodox Christians who are active communicants of the Canonical Orthodox Church.
 In the United States, the Canonical Church is defined as one whose ruling bishop is a member of the Assembly of Canonical Orthodox Bishops.
-The term "good standing" should be understood as one who is adherent to the teachings and Canons of the Orthodox Church.
+By the term active communicant, it is understood that the person is an active participant in the life of the Orthodox Church, adherent to her teachings and practices.
 Below are general guidelines for those who wish to participate in the sacramental life of the Church.
 For more information please call Fr.
 Stephen at 201-398-5059 or use the confidential form on the contact page of this website.
+Current parishioners are strongly encouraged to read the attached letter from Fr.
+Stephen which can be found by following this link.

-Communion - Communion is reserved strictly for Orthodox Christians in good standing who have properly prepared themselves through repentance (confession), prayer and fasting.
+Communion - Communion is reserved strictly for Orthodox Christians who have properly prepared themselves through repentance (confession), prayer and fasting.

 Confession - Confession is reserved strictly for Orthodox Christians.
 Frequent confession is encouraged, and confessions are available before each scheduled service as well as upon request as needed by contacting Fr.
 Stephen for arrangements.